k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 1. [Load tasks](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#load) - reserve the copied entities on target.
 2. [Reserve tasks](/articles/TDM/tdm_gui/17a_task_target_component_entities.md#reserve) - reserve selected entities on the target environment.

 In both cases, the **task execution** marks the **root target entity IDs** as reserved.
 On load and reserve tasks, the task execution reserves each root entity ID before loading it to the target environment.
-If the *reserve* fails due to any reason, the entity is marked as failed and it is not loaded to the target environment.
+If the *reserve* fails for any reason, the entity is marked as failed and it is not loaded to the target environment.

-If the loading of the root entity fails, the [TDM orchestration process](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-4---create-the-tdmorchestratorflow-from-the-template) deletes the failed entity from the TDM DB **tdm_reserved_entities** table.
+If the loading of the root entity fails, the [TDM orchestration process](/articles/TDM/tdm_implementation/10_tdm_generic_broadway_flows.md#tdm-entity-orchestration-flows) deletes the failed entity from the TDM DB **tdm_reserved_entities** table.

 Note that entities can only be reserved by load or reserve tasks.
 A 'reservation' of entities by the extract task is implemented by the Data Versioning functionality.